Nesser brothers

-The Nesser brothers were a group of American football-playing brothers who helped make up the most famous football family in the United States from 1907 until the mid-1920s.
+The Nesser brothers were a group of American football-playing brothers who helped make up the most famous football family in the United States from 1902 until 1931.
 The group consisted of seven brothers who worked for Panhandle Division of the Pennsylvania Railroad in Columbus, Ohio, and who were later used as the foundation for the Columbus Panhandles of the Ohio League, and later the National Football League, when the club was founded by future NFL president Joe Carr in 1907.

 Origins

 The brothers' father, Theodore, was born on January 20, 1850, in a small town in Germany called Kirsch, near Trier, Rhineland-Palatinate, which was the border region between Germany and France.
 He eventually got a job with the German railroad as an apprentice boilermaker.
 Soon afterwards the German government, which operated and controlled all the railroads, sent him to Metz, where he worked for twelve years as a boilermaker.

 In 1870, at the age of 20, he fought with the German army in the Franco-Prussian War although he did not care for the fighting.
 (He lost part of his left hand ring finger when he was shot in the war).
 After the war, around 1873, Theodore met Katerina Steinbach (born Feb 22, 1854 in Baden, Germany), and the following year the two were married and wasted no time in creating a large family. the couple eventually had 12 children: